AurumByte/aurumbyte.github.io/SourceGold/Posts/GameEngine 1.md

  I dropped C++ after a while, it got a bit "difficult" to work with, but that hole for a performant systems language still lingered... so after a while, I went searching and found Rust, a language that was very fast, has a great build system, memory safety and a great community.
 Best of all, There was a Rust plugin for IntelliJ!
 So now i could develop both Rust and Java from the same IDE.
 It was perfect for me and now I'm a (budding) Rustacean!

 Second update, after getting nowhere with the compiler for Crypt, and learning a bit of Rust, I decided to rewrite the entire compiler in Rust using LLVM as a backend because what better way to learn than to rush headlong into projects... so after a cup of Rust, we'll see where this get me.
-Stay Safe!
+So expect an update soon.